 - Planning Regions of India: Concept,Classification and Delineation

 - Gahmar is largest village in India and Other Interesting Facts(link)

 - Salient Features of Tourism Product

 - Disaster Management

 - Geography of Tourism

-- Geography Study Material for UGC-NET & IAS Exams
+- Geography Study Material for NTA-NET & IAS Exams

 - Geomorphology Class Black Board

 - Posts on Geography Practicals and Statistical Techniques